marcusoftnet/marcusoftnet.github.io/_posts/2020-02-03-how-we-start-with-vulnerable-in-our-bootcamp.md

 ---
 layout: post
-title: "How we start with trust and vulnerable in our bootcamp"
+title: "How we start with trust and vulnerable in our developer training"
 author: "Marcus Hammarberg"
 date: 2020-02-03 10:17:37
 tags: